 - Intake Valves – Carbon build-up tends to be a problem with the 3.5 EcoBoost because it features direct fuel injection.
 Eventually, you get airflow issues, which cause a loss of power.

 - Intercooler Condensation – This problem causes acceleration and misfiring, especially during rainy periods.
 The water from roads or humidity can get inside the intercooler causing extended issues.
 Although efforts were made to rectify the problem, these issues still crop up from time to time.

 - Calibration – Software malfunctions and glitches were to blame for calibration issues up until the re-release in 2017.
 This problem caused loss of power and stalling, but later models don’t have this issue.
-If you notice calibration issues, take it to a dealership to have it analyzed.
+For the record, this was one of the most common problems with Ford 2.7 EcoBoost as well.

 Tips for Making Your 3.5 EcoBoost Engine Last Longer

 The most critical factor in extending your 3.5 EcoBoost life expectancy is regular maintenance.
 Don’t try to push the oil changes too far because it causes a wide range of issues, as outlined previously.

 - If you’re currently leasing a vehicle with the 3.5 EcoBoost, make sure you take it to your local Ford dealership for a service to prevent issues with workmanship or service.

 - Try also to use synthetic oil and try to change the oil every 5k miles to prevent issues from developing.
 If you begin to notice power failures or problems with the timing, get it to the dealership or a licensed repair shop immediately to prevent further damage.

 - Don’t have an unlicensed mechanic do upgrades or provide service and parts because it may affect the performance and longevity of the vehicle.

 The Best Places to Get Parts for Your 3.5 EcoBoost